davidsuarezcdo/graph-code/README.md

     Method ||--o{ Dependency : INJECTION
 ```

-Key entities in the knowledge graph:
+Key entities in the Codebase Knowledge Graph:

 - **Modules**: TypeScript modules with imports, controllers, and providers
 - **Classes**: TypeScript classes with methods and inheritance relationships